 Do e-cigarettes help or harm?
-Report says it’s not clear yet
+Report says not clear yet

 The new report wrestles with potential benefits and harms of the vapor-emitting devices which have been sold in the U.S. for more than a decade.
 But their effects may not be known for decades.

-WASHINGTON — Electronic cigarettes could be a boon to public health or a major liability, depending on whether they help Americans quit smoking or encourage more young people to try traditional cigarettes, a new report concludes.
+WASHINGTON (AP) — Electronic cigarettes could be a boon to public health or a major liability, depending on whether they help Americans quit smoking or encourage more young people to try traditional cigarettes, a new report concludes.

 The report issued Tuesday wrestles with the potential benefits and harms of the vapor-emitting devices which have been sold in the U.S. for more than a decade.
 But those effects may not be known for decades, in part, because of how slowly illnesses caused by smoking emerge.